“Mom, do I have cancer?”

 She was right.
 I just wasn’t awake to see it.
 I had a choice, no matter the circumstances.
 I am lucky.
 I got the clean bill of health.
 However, that was only one of the precious gifts included inside this experience last Thanksgiving.

 I learned that I am never alone.
 I am loved.
 The unconditional love and support from family and friends, especially during times of adversity, continues to be one of the greatest gifts I have received in my lifetime.

 A few months ago I received one of the most meaningful testimonials from a reader since the inception of this blog:

 It is quite clear to see the transformation – that you have become more deeply aware of, and comfortable with sharing, your authentic self.
 The perspectives you speak and write about with your audience show someone who sincerely wants to share with others how they may get to that place in their life, and their life’s work.

 Thank you for stepping into the light years ago so you would be widely recognized by so many, and for bringing your soul’s light worker qualities to your life’s work.
 It all makes such a difference, even if only by one person, one organization at a time.

 While my transformation is far from complete, coming through this experience a year ago prompted me to take a much closer look inside of me.
 That inner work and my journey back into the light is a gift that I believe will keep on giving as long as I keep doing the work.

 I am fully awake and surrender to the understanding that we are graced with only this present moment in time.
 The next will reveal itself, but we have to be comfortable knowing that change and challenging circumstances are inevitable in the reveal.
 Embrace them.
 So often, it is through the darkness and deepest challenges that we transform and become more of who we are intended to be.
 It is exactly in those moments that we acquire our “soul’s light worker qualities” so we can be of service to others.

-I am grateful we are on this light journey together and I want to wish each of you peace during this Thanksgiving holiday.
+I am grateful we are on this light journey together.